ModernAppsNinja/vspheretanzu101_vt7301/content/en/docs/closingSummary/completionCertificate.md

 weight: 6015
 ---

 If you have completed all tests in the course and recieved over 70% correct responses, you can make an automated request to recieve a certificate of completion for this course.

+{{< youtube ywLPw0QdU08 >}}

 To request your certificate of completion:
 1. In a seperate browser tab navigate to: [https://github.com/ModernAppsNinja/vspheretanzu101_vt7301/tree/main/static/admin/userdata/certs_awarded](https://github.com/ModernAppsNinja/vspheretanzu101_vt7301/tree/main/static/admin/userdata/certs_awarded)
 2. Click on the `Add file` button to add a new file